 "There is a voice that doesn't use words.
 Listen." ~ Rumi.

+"I can't believe you just said that!"
 (White and black charcoal portrait in Strathmore Toned Tan sketchbook).

 The voice has been giving me lots of advice lately.
 It's not that I asked for it either!

 It's been telling me that learning new techniques is important and spending the time experimenting is also fulfilling, but I need something that says DONE on an almost daily basis.